 Yeah… remember when Steven noted in “An Indirect Kiss” that he couldn’t get emotionally connected to his mother because he never even knew her?
 Pearl has used that tragic fact as a pathetic and futile defense to keep herself in a selfish denial.
 Also, remember when Steven noted that fact in “Lars and the Cool Kids”, yet also used Pearl’s argument that Rose “saw the beauty in everything”?
-He used that to tell off Lars – who had blasted Steven’s weird mom, albeit without any sort of knowledge about her and in a moment of distress.
-For Steven, Lars had crossed a red line, and the kid snapped him into shape.
+He used that to tell off Lars – who had blasted Steven’s “weird mom”, albeit without any sort of knowledge about her and in a moment of distress.
+For Steven, Lars had crossed a red line (“I didn’t get to know my mom!”), and the kid snapped him into shape.

 Here, when Pearl decries Steven’s relationship with his mother, the kid just stands stunned.
-It’s a line he never thought crossable… and when he is, he can only look at this psychological break in borderline terror.
+It’s a line he never thought crossable, especially not by her.
+When it is, he can only look at this psychological break in borderline terror.